Home Page › Picture Archives › Mushrooms of Russia › List › Chaga Русский

 Russian names: Trutovik skoshennyy, Beriozovyy grib, Chaga, Drevesnyy grib, Chiornyy grib, Trutovik kosotrubchatyy, Chiornyy beriozovyy grib, Chaga (grib).

-Extract from Wikipedia article: Inonotus obliquus, commonly known as chaga mushroom (a Latinisation of the Russian term 'чага'), is a fungus in the family Hymenochaetaceae.
+Extract from Wikipedia article: Inonotus obliquus, commonly known as chaga (a Latinisation of the Russian word чага), is a fungus in the family Hymenochaetaceae.
 It is parasitic on birch and other trees.
 The sterile conk is irregularly formed and has the appearance of burnt charcoal.
-It is not the fruiting body of the fungus, but a sclerotia or mass of mycelium, mostly black because of the presence of massive amounts of melanin.
-The fertile fruiting body can be found very rarely as a resupinate (crustose) fungus on or near the clinker, usually appearing after the host tree is dead.
-I. obliquus grows in birch forests of Russia, Korea, Eastern and Northern Europe, northern areas of the United States, Alaska, in the North Carolina mountains and in Canada.
+It is not the fruiting body of the fungus, but a sclerotium or mass of mycelium, mostly black because of the presence of massive amounts of melanin.
+Some people consider chaga to be medicinal, though this is subject to debate as it has not been tested in human clinical trials and there are potential hazards from its consumption.

 Russian web-forums Planeta Gribov, V Kontakte, and Griby Sredney Polosy for learning names of local mushrooms.